Select Blog Categories

 A Docker image repository for ECS to use (we use AWS ECR).

 A Domain Name System service to direct traffic to the load balancer and to Cloudfront (we have used both AWS Route53 and Cloudflare).

 A log aggregation and analysis tool (we use AWS Elasticsearch with Kibana).

 In this article, we’ve shared an approach to deploying and managing Drupal that works well for us.
 By embracing serverless principles and thinking of your site as a collection of expendable instances, you’ll be able to run sites that are scalable, cost-efficient and painless to deploy.
 In future articles, we’ll show you how to set up your Docker environment, which Drupal modules you’ll need, how to use source control and how to automate site installation and upgrades.

 Who we are

-Zyrous is a digital agency that provides website development and management services as well as custom development, user experience, design and marketing.
+Zyrous is a digital agency that provides website development and management services and custom development, user experience, design, and marketing.
+Zyrous is one of the best Drupal development agencies that also focuses on digital strategy and eCommerce development.
 If you need help building a great website, get in touch!
-With teams based in Perth, Abu Dhabi and Dubai.
+With teams based in Perth, Abu Dhabi, and Dubai.